ben-mal/PowerShell-Docs.de-de/reference/5.1/Microsoft.PowerShell.Core/Resume-Job.md

     (Get-Date)- $a
 }

-The following command runs the Test-Suspend workflow on the Server01 computer.When you run the workflow, the workflow runs the Get-Date activity and stores the result in the $a variable.
-Then it runs the Suspend-Workflow activity.
-In response, it takes a checkpoint, suspends the workflow, and returns a workflow job object.
-Suspend-Workflow returns a workflow job object even if the workflow is not explicitly run as a job.
 PS C:\> Test-Suspend -PSComputerName Server01
 Id     Name            PSJobTypeName   State         HasMoreData     Location             Command --     ----            -------------   -----         -----------     --------             -------
 8      Job8            PSWorkflowJob   Suspended     True            Server01             Test-Suspend

-The following command resumes the Test-Suspend workflow in Job8.
-It uses the *Wait* parameter to hold the command prompt until the job is resumed.
 PS C:\> Resume-Job -Name "Job8" -Wait
-Id     Name            PSJobTypeName   State         HasMoreData     Location             Command

---     ----            -------------   -----         -----------     --------             -------
+Id     Name            PSJobTypeName   State         HasMoreData     Location             Command --     ----            -------------   -----         -----------     --------             -------
 8      Job8            PSWorkflowJob   Running       True            Server01             Test-Suspend

-This command uses the **Receive-Job** cmdlet to get the results of the Test-Suspend workflow.
-The final command in the workflow returns a **TimeSpan** object that represents the elapsed time between the current date and time and the date and time that was saved in the $a variable before the workflow was suspended.
 PS C:\> Receive-Job -Name Job8
         Days              : 0
         Hours             : 0